Gr33nCamper/cse15l-lab-reports/lab-report-3-week-6.md

 The ssh command used to log in with alias.
 Alias used: ieng6.

-As you can see, much simpler than typing out ssh cs15lsp2zadi@ieng6.ucsd.edu.
+As you can see, much simpler than typing out `ssh cs15lsp2zadi@ieng6.ucsd.edu`.

 &nbsp;